Zainothy/HSRQuartz/11. Quartz/02. Essential Guides/Speed Fundamentals.md

 Here is our general formula, after shortening and substituting the equation.
 We get this, where X=SPD:
 $$f\left(x\right)=\frac{10000-4900}{x}+\frac{10000}{x+22.4}+\frac{10000}{x}-150$$
-This can then be put into a [graphing calculator](https://www.desmos.com/calculator), and we can find the intercept, this intercept is the breakpoint for 3 turns in cycle zero with the above setup. ![[Pasted image 20240821000559.png|Pasted image 20240821000559.png]]
+This can then be put into a [graphing calculator](https://www.desmos.com/calculator), and we can find the intercept, this intercept is the breakpoint for 3 turns in cycle zero with the above setup. ![[../Media/Pasted image 20240821000559.png|Pasted image 20240821000559.png]]